 Looking at how long it takes to compost leaves

 Let’s not forget the part that worms can play in making compost from anything that’s organic.
+Most gardens are going to have worms in the soil.
 Dead leaves are carbon based and were once living.
 Worms will digest dead leaves, in the right conditions.
 We have written a post that looks at the effects of worms in compost.
 See it at Worm composting.

 You may be wondering if it’s worth the effort to make compost from leaves.
 After all, they are spent-out and dead.
 What value can leaves have?
 Done properly, compost made from leaves is an ideal source of organic fertilizer.
 We have a post that explains this.
 See How to make organic fertilizer from leaves, to find out more